Negative-light/PUBLIC_VUALT/god-using-nature-for-judgement.md

 2. As Christians we are called to run the race toward Christ.
 Although there is a case to be made that there are natural times where God will place us in a drought (consider Elijah), there are obviously times we are in a drought

 ## Remember the God of your Youth
-This next section is feel like a prayer from Jeremiah calling out to God to remember Isarel to have mercy and show *His* will [^m2].
-The proeblme is that the peoples repentace wouldn't be genuine and that is neccesary for God to revoke the judgment [^matthew-henry].
+This next section feels like a prayer from Jeremiah calling out to God to remember Israel to have mercy and show *His* will [^m2].
+The proeblme is that the peoples repentance wouldn't be genuine and that is neccesary for God to revoke the judgment [^matthew-henry].
 I think the question ask is also good to ask not only for a nation as a whole but for ones self
 The name Hope of Israel is also used to show the presnece of God as the protector of the nation, the hero if you will [^ellicott].
 The proble mof course being in the following bit,
 ### Applications
 Something important t apply is the first part of the prayer.
 Rather than just acknowledge their sin they ask God to act for the sake of his name.
 Do you have the faith to ask God to act for the will of the Kingdom?
 Do you understand that this could mean you loose everything, or not.
 This is a surrender of control